Iggesund Mill is located on the narrow inlets of Iggesundsfjärden and Gårdsfjärden, which have low water turnover.

 Paperboard is both a simple and a advanced product.
 It is simple because we base our products on three main raw materials: water, wood and energy.
 But it is at the same time an advanced engineering feat to put these three ingredience together and come up with the fantastic products that Incada and Invercote are!

-Iggesund's operation is based on the renewable and carbon-neutral raw material wood, which provides products that can be recycled as both material and energy.Read more
+Our operation is based on the carbon-neutral raw material wood, which provides recyclable products.Read more

 Paperboard has created the conditions for manufacturing paperboard without fossil emissions from the production process.Read more